DevMountain/react-1-afternoon/README.md

 ### Summary

-In this step we are going to do the same thing but with our component `FilterObject`.
+In this step, we'll build out the `FilterObject` component.

 ### Instructions